-You can download the latest version of EndNote (X9) from ECU IT Services, software download service.
+You can download the latest version of EndNote from ECU IT Services software download service.
 Desktop EndNote is available for Windows PCs and Mac.
 You will need your ECU Login to download the software.

-Note: update EndNote to version X9.1 if you are running X9.
+If you have an older version of EndNote X9, update to version X9.1.
 This fixes a bug related to page numbers in citations.

 If you wish, you can also set up an online EndNote account and use the synchronise option in EndNote to automatically synchronise both online and desktop EndNote libraries.
 See the EndNote Online page in this guide for further information.

-It is vitally important for you to backup your EndNote library.
+It is vitally important that you back up your EndNote library.
 Multiple copies should be made and these copies should be kept in different places. e.g USB, external hard drive.

 If you upgrade to a new version of EndNote: